un-loop/checkin-app/README.md

 the develop branch, which will ease the potential disruption from any incorporation of your changes.

 ### Scripts
-In your dev environment, you can kick off the server with `npm dev` to launch a process under nodemon, whereas `npm start` will launch an unmonitored process. `npm build` will run webpack on the client-side React code.
+In your dev environment, you can kick off the server with `npm run dev` to launch a process under nodemon, whereas `npm start` will launch an unmonitored process. `npm run build` will run webpack on the client-side React code.

 ### Debugging
 There is a checked in launch.json which will enable F5 debugging on server.js in VSCode.